The Zika Virus and the Workplace

 Author: Melissa Gonzalez Boyce, XpertHR Legal Editor

-The Zika virus is now a real concern to employers as cases of locally transmitted infections are becoming more widespread in the US.
-Primarily spread through the bites of infected mosquitoes and through direct contact with infected bodily fluids, the Zika virus is a threat to essentially everyone, including employers that are now faced with questions over whether and how to protect their employees.
+The Zika virus is a real concern to employers as cases of locally transmitted infections have been reported in the US.
+Primarily spread through the bites of infected mosquitoes and through direct contact with infected bodily fluids, the Zika virus is a threat to essentially everyone, including employers that are faced with questions over whether and how to protect their employees.
 However, an employer's role in protecting the workplace is complicated due to various legal issues touching upon safety, employee health, job functions and business travel.

 An employer should consider certain measures to better prepare its employees and their workplace.

 An employer should first educate itself on how to address the Zika virus in the workplace, including what it can and cannot do to handle work-related concerns.
 It is important for an employer to fully understand why the Zika virus is a concern for the workplace.

 Besides educating itself, an employer should also educate its employees on the Zika virus to reduce fears and to teach them how to better protect themselves and others.
 For example, an employee should know what the Zika virus is and its common symptoms.
 By educating employees on the facts of the Zika virus, it will encourage cooperation between employees and management on measures to protect the workplace.